voltrue2/in-app-purchase/README.md

     // amazonValidationHost: http://localhost:8080/RVSSandbox, // Local sandbox URL for testing amazon sandbox receipts.

     /* Configurations for Apple */
+    appleExcludeOldTransactions: true // if you want to exclude old transaction, set this to true.
+Default is false
     applePassword: 'abcdefg...', // this comes from iTunes Connect (You need this to valiate subscriptions)

     /* Configurations for Google Play */